-Robotic learning media can also train or instill students' soft skills such as problem-solving skills, computational thinking skills, student creativity, and students' engagement [13].
-According to [9], educational robotics in the classroom of early childhood can foster programming skills and computational thinking.
+Robotic learning media can also train or instill students' soft skills such as problem-solving skills, computational thinking skills, student creativity, and sudents' engagement [13].
+According to [9], educational roboss in the classroom of early childhood can foster programming skills and computational thinking.
 This is supported by the research results of [28] and [29] which state that the robot instructional kit developed can help develop the creativity of students.
-In educational robotics competitions, robotic learning media can also be used problem-solving to teach the strategies of participating teams and their influence on the teams.
-According to [30], that educational robotics can be used to learn the conceptual. algorithmic, constructional and implementation aspects of building competitive robots.
+In educational robotics competitions, robotic learning media can also be used teach the problem-solving strategies of participating teams and their influence on the teams.
+According to [30], that educational robotics can be used to learn the conceptual, algorithmic, constructional and implementation aspects of building competitive robots.